Finding the best sunscreen for kids can be challenging, whether you're going swimming, enjoying a picnic in the park, or planning a spring barbecue.

 Even us oldies still have things to learn.

 Did I know that I should look for more natural products, sure!

 I sincerely hope that this blog helped guide you today in finding the best sunscreen for kids, and even you!

 While you’re out and about in the sunshine, don’t forget to pack a beach blanket.

 Beach Blankets can be used at the beach of course, but we don’t go anywhere without them.

 They pack up easily and if the kids (read I) want to sit in the grass we don’t have to worry about it being wet.

 Or (those like me) don’t have to touch the grass!

-Click HERE to grab a beach blanket today for your next outing!
+Check out our lifestyle accessories - beach blanket today for your next outing!